 - Weapon: Great Staff of the Crone

-You can always swap these Weapons out for their non-Legendary counterparts.
+You can always swap these Weapons out for their non-legendary counterparts.
 However, you’ll want to get these Weapons anyway, as they will let you unlock some Legendary Aspects, such as the Aspect of the Umbral and Aspect of the Blurred Beast.

 Legendary Aspects